Middle School Camp 1

 Howitzer had to solo counsel his cabin when his Jr. Counselor went home sick.
 Though he was surely exhausted, we watched him wrangle a group of rowdy boys with grace and constant patience.
 Their skit with the bagels and the song that one camper composed and preformed solo, was amazing!

 There were so many fun moments during the week, like when Epona explained to her camper about Joshua taking up the job of leading the Israelites from Moses and the camper shouting out: “Like Batman and Robin!”
 Or when Zoboomafoo sang “Hole in the Bottom of the Sea,” for most of the 80 minute drive home from Lake Chelan until he actually reached twenty-some items which he had to spit out at super-fast speed several times per verse.
-“A quark on a tater-tot on the cell on the hair on the mushroom on the porcupine on the whole in the bottom of the sea!!!”
+“A quark on a tater-tot on the cell on the hair on the mushroom on the porcupine on the hole in the bottom of the sea!!!”

 As is often the case, his cabin full of 13-year-old boys were themselves full of great peskiness and energy.
 Nonetheless, with this incredibly active and fun-loving bunch, Zoboomafoo did the impossible.
 Not only did they rush into night-games with full enthusiasm, they also cleaned their cabin (gasp!), memorized 99 Bible verses (wow!), and won the cabin competition and the much-coveted wheelbarrow of candy!